rockiger/akiee/backlog.md

 - [X] Ubuntu Ambiance on Ubuntu
 - [ ] Some Mac Theme on MAC
 - [ ] Windows 8 Theme on Windows

-## TODO As a person who plans a FUTURE task, I want to add a DOING-date (scheduled) for a task, that I can forget about tasks that have no urgency right now, but will be in my DOING's when I need them.

-acceptance criteria

-- [ ] choose a DOING-date in the entry field
-- [ ] jumps (only) from TODO to DOING on the given date

 ## DONE As the user I want to see all my DOING's after livewookie is started, that I can begin with my work instantly.